ftobia/getting-started-pytesting/index.rst

   - Improve readability.

-Feature: Custom markers
+Feature: custom markers
 -----------------------
-- Can "tag" and group tests
+- Can "tag" and group tests.
-- Run groups of tests separately with `-m` option
+- Run groups of tests separately with `-m` option.
-- Or change the test run based on them
+- Change the test run based on markers.

   - e.g. parametrize is a custom marker